chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 {{< warning >}}

-In case of external chef server, you need to perform the below steps on standalone chef server.
+In case of external chef server, you need to perform the below steps.

 {{< /warning >}}